 The current building which houses the Valiant Soldier dates from the 1700′s and the earliest mention of it as a pub is in 1813.

-It had various landlords through the 19th and early 20th centuries and in 1939 its last landlord, Mark Roberts, became the tenant.
+It has had various landlords throughout the 19th and early 20th centuries and in 1939 its last landlord, Mark Roberts, became the tenant.
 In 1965 the brewery withdrew the license and Mr and Mrs Roberts promptly downed tools as the last customers left the premises, leaving everything just as it was.
 The doors remained closed even after the family purchased the property from the brewery.
 After Mr Roberts died his wife, Alice carried on living in the upper part of the property until the mid-90′s.

 When the family left the area, the pub remained untouched – optics, glasses, furniture, brewery ephemera – even the change in the till!